Professional Training Program in Mind-Body Medicine

 In an effort to facilitate a positive experience for its program attendees, CMBM reserves the right to remove from attendance and from enrollment at any current or upcoming CMBM event or activity, anyone whose actions, in CMBM’s discretion and judgment, are disruptive or would interfere with the program or the attendees.
 In such circumstances, CMBM retains the discretion to grant or withhold refunds of registration fees, in full or in part.

-The schedule will be posted closer to the training- please expect to participate from April 15th at 8:00 AM EDT and conclude on April 20 at 5:00 PM EDT.
+The schedule is available as a PDF download.
+Please expect to participate from April 15th at 10:00 AM EDT and conclude on April 20 at 6:30 PM EDT.
 No programming will occur on Sunday, April 18th.

 This program is being scheduled under Eastern Time Zone.